s-rifat/Office-365---Outlook-Add-in-with-Angular-Tutorial/README.md

 # How to develop Office 365 - Outlook Add-in with Angular

-Assuming that latest Node.js and Git are already installed.
+Assuming that the latest Node.js and Git are already installed.

 **Create an Outlook Add-in Project** \
 Install the office Yeoman generator : `npm install -g yo generator-office` \